Tokyo Disney Resort Tickets & Extras Explained (Simply)

 Sneaky Show Viewing Tips

 While Believe!
-Sea of Dreams, Harmony in Colour and, the Disney Electrical Parade are Entry Request shows, this only applies to one viewing area and they can be seen from other areas around the park that don’t need any special access tickets or passes, so don’t panic if you don’t get into that.
+Sea of Dreams, Harmony in Colour, and, the Disney Electrical Parade are Entry Request shows, this only applies to one viewing area and they can be seen from other areas around the park that don’t need any special access tickets or passes, so don’t panic if you don’t get into that.

-One of the very popular shows at DisneySea is Jamboree Mickey: Let’s Dance – but, there are two places you can see this if you don’t get an entry request.
 The picture of Mickey above was taken from the walkway to the SS Columbia ship, or, head to the far right side of the stage and you’ll see a viewing area.
 This one is really fun as a lot of Disney fans dance along to the show here – it’s amazing to watch.

 What is a Standby Pass?